 Since the risky circumstances associated with shyness typically relate to minor social aspects, a temporal distance may reduce or even eliminate the weight of the perceived risk.
 Moreover, with time, shy people may accommodate to the people they are shy of, whereupon their shyness will subside gradually.
 When there is no audience, or at least not a large one, present, shyness, embarrassment, and shame are less likely to emerge.

 Shyness is not the opposite of being passionate or wild; it just expresses a behavioral tendency toward avoiding the implementation of people's desires in certain circumstances.
 Those desires, however, can nevertheless be wild and passionate.
 Being passionate is often characterized as having or expressing strong emotions.

 There is no reason why a person who is shy should not have strong, passionate emotions.
 These emotions can be expressed in circumstances to which the person has accommodated or those involving merely one person or even a small group of people.
 A shy person does not have to be shy in erotic circumstances, which are more personal than social.

 The moral value of shyness and shame

-The importance of shame and shyness in moral behavior indicates the double moral aspect of both: they indicate that we have violated a certain (profound in the case of shame, and less profound in the case of shyness) norm, and in this sense we are morally bad or have behaved inappropriately, but it also expresses the fact that we care about this norm and this caring is commendable from a moral point of view.
+The importance of shame and shyness in moral behavior indicates the double moral aspect of both: They indicate that we have violated a certain norm (profound in the case of shame, and less profound in the case of shyness), and in this sense, we are morally bad or have behaved inappropriately, but it also expresses the fact that we care about this norm, and this caring is commendable from a moral point of view.
 Indeed, we often praise people who are ashamed or are shy.

 Should you fall in love with a shy person?